 I’ve heard a range of numbers with most online discussions turning into bragging matches.
 A better metric is whether the traffic to your site is growing over time.
 If there’s been no increase in visitors to your website, there is probably an issue with the top of your funnel.

 Example of an Awareness Problem

-A good example of a top of an awareness problem is when we got contacted by a business offering organic lawn care.
+A good example of a top of an awareness problem is when we got contacted by a start-up beauty company.
 They had a limited marketing budget but wanted to redesign their website in order to grow their business.
 However when we looked at their site’s analytics we found that actually a high number of visitors (around 30%) were signing up for their free consultation — they just didn’t have much traffic.